 We can not always be out and about in the holidays so plan some days in too

 1. craft sessions have a few emergency craft ideas up your sleeve for days that you will be at home and get these in advance so you have everything you need.
 Pintreast is a great place to start looking for crafty ideas and I have also put together a creative section on the website to save time and covers a wide age range.
+To help you get started I have a offer on the entire craft range with 20% off using Schools out code at the check out

 Here is the link